 Parents/guardians of minors are encouraged to actively supervise youth involved in curling during practices, games, competitions, travel, and/or other events.
 The more parents/guardians are involved, the less likely it is that abuse situations will develop.
 All parents of youth athletes are also encouraged to take the free online SafeSport training for parents created by the U.S. Center for SafeSport.
-This course explains issues of misconduct in sport and helps parents ensure their children have a positive and safe sport experience.
-CLICK HERE to access the free training.
-Additional educational resources for parents can also be found on the USA Curling website.
+This course explains issues of misconduct in sport and helps parents ensure their children have a positive and safe, sport experience.
+U.S. Center for SafeSport (safesporttrained.org) offers access to the free training.
+Additional educational resources for parents can also be found on the USA Curling website: RESOURCES FOR PARENTS - USA CURLING